msackton/taelgarverse1720/docs/gazetteer/west-coast/chardonian-empire/chardon/university-of-chardon.md

 Architecturally, most lecti mimic the Great Library, with towers rising above the main building or building complex, which gives the university district a distinctive and impressive skyline.

-Some of the more famous lecti include [Sybil's Hall](<../sybil-s-hall.md>), one of the original colleges of the University, and Maruso Lectum, endowed by and named after an extremely wealthy adventurer.
+Some of the more famous lecti include [Sibyl's Hall](<../../../../groups/chardonian-organizations/sibyl-s-hall.md>), one of the original colleges of the University, and Maruso Lectum, endowed by and named after an extremely wealthy adventurer.

 ### Graduate Faculties